jzhengdj/rpi-microswitch/README.md

 ```
-'rc.local' is to autostart 'scripts' at boot screen.
+'rc.local' is to autostart 'scripts' at boot screen.(Not applicable in this case)
 For 'GUI applications', need to edit 'autostart' file.
-Rpi keyboard layout need to change to display '@'
+Rpi keyboard layout need to change to display '@' symbol
 ```

 Step1: copy the 'mswitch-tester' folder to '/home/pi/scripts'